cyscomvit/discord-bot/README.md

 ### 2. points.json

 Number of points for each task.
-Uses hardcoded values if file absent.
+File must be present in same directory as `bot.py`.

 ```json
 {